Skip to main content

 MEDIUM PREVALENCE

-While not as prevalent as corn or cassava flour, wheat is used in some baked goods and pastries.
-Be mindful of potential cross-contamination if you have celiac disease or a wheat allergy.
+Wheat is far less common than corn or cassava flour, but it does appear in some baked goods and pastries.
+If you have celiac disease or a wheat allergy, keep cross-contamination in mind.

 COMMONLY FOUND IN: